 Meaning supporting or helping for the benefit of others opposed to personal gain, Kōkua is an excellent mantra to follow while in Hawai’i.

-As my photographs show, travelling sustainably doesn’t mean you have to give up anything of importance.
+As my photographs show, travelling sustainably doesn’t mean you have to give up anything.
 In fact, choosing to travel with purpose widened my lens and bought me closer to a Hawai’i that is probably not often seen by the average lei-wearing, lūʻau-attending tourist.

 Yes, I was still a tourist.
 However, travelling consciously and sustainably makes a difference, even if it is just a small one.
 Imagine if all visitors to Hawai’i did the same – that would mean millions of people contributing to change every year.
 What a difference that would make.